comphilip/koreader-wiki/Home.md

 * [Koreader for PocketBook devices](http://www.mobileread.com/forums/showthread.php?t=254659)

 For a more thorough division for different devices please take a look at [Snapshots of NiLuJe's hacks View Single Post](http://www.mobileread.com/forums/showpost.php?p=2658945&postcount=2).
-Here, for instance, you will find KOReader for non-touch Kindles among others too! (stemmed from stable releases not nightly)
+Here, for instance, you will find KOReader for non-touch Kindles among others too! (weekly-ish builds, not tied to any stable/nightly tag)

 ## For Users